Michael-Kidd/GestureBasedUI-Project/README.md

 Download Raspbian OS
 [Here](https://www.raspberrypi.org/downloads/raspbian/)

 Once you have Raspbian Downloaded, You will need to install it to a micro SD card that can be inserted into the raspberry pi.
-To do this with windows I used a program called BelenaEtcher, this can also be used with a Linux OS.
+To do this with windows I used a program called BalenaEtcher, this can also be used with a Linux OS.

+#### Installing BalenaEtcher on Windows

 Download BalenaEtcher [Here](https://www.balena.io/etcher/)

 With BalenaEtcher you can flash an OS straight to an external drive, in our case we used a micro SD that came with the Raspberry Pi.

+#### Installing Raspbian on to MicroSD

 #### Setting up Myo with Raspberry Pi